cynco-labs/opentaxation/README.md

 - Use the full calculator without signing in
 - 100% client-side calculations - your data never leaves your browser
 - Inputs saved to your browser's localStorage only
-- Download PDF reports and share results via URL
+- Share results via URL

 **Logged-in users (optional):**
 - Everything above, plus: